Login

 Entire House (Terrace)RM2,200RM1,800 – RM3,500

-Data sources: PropertyGuru, iProperty, IQI Global, NAPIC, January 2026
+Data sources: PropertyGuru, iProperty, IQI Global, NAPIC, January 2026.
+All figures are estimates and may vary by location, condition, and market trends.

 Kuala Lumpur: Rent by Neighborhood (2026)